roshansamuel/saras/README.md

 ### Install CMake

-Navigate to the folder created by extracting the ``CMake`` package, configure the installation script, and install the package:
+After navigating to the folder created by extracting the ``CMake`` package, execute the following commands to configure the installation script and install the package:

 ```
-cd cmake-2.8.12/
 ./configure --prefix=$HOME/local
 make -j4 install
 ```